Wang Kemin: Biography

 Wang was a native of Hangzhou in Zhejiang province.
 In 1901, he was dispatched by the government of Qing Dynasty China to Japan, where he studied western economics and accounting from his nominal position as attaché at the Chinese embassy in Tokyo.
 After his return to China in 1907, he was appointed to a post under the Viceroy of Zhili to manage foreign affairs.
 After the Republic of China had been established, he was sent to France in 1913.
 On his return, by orders of Duan Qirui he helped establish the Bank of China, and became its president from July 1917.
-He served as minister of finance under the Beiyang Government from December 1917 to March 1918.
+He served as the Chinese minister of finance under the Beiyang Government from December 1917 to March 1918.
 In December 1918, he was the only representative of the Beiyang Government to attend a meeting with the Nanjing Government in an attempt to reunify China.

 He served as Minister of Finance again from July–August 1923 under the premiership of Gao Lingwei.
 However, Wang was strongly opposed by the Fengtian clique led by Zhang Zuolin, and forced to resign his post after only a week.
 He returned as Minister of Finance with the support of Cao Kun of the Zhili clique from November 1923-October 1924.
 During this time, he also oversaw the operations of a number of other banks, including the Bank of Tianjin.

 After the success of Chiang Kai-shek's Northern Expedition a warrant for Wang's arrest was issued by the Kuomintang and he fled to Dalian in the Kwantung Leased Territory under Japanese jurisdiction.